Neuroscience: Molecular and cellular neuroscience

 Basic questions addressed in molecular neuroscience include the mechanisms by which neurons express and respond to molecular signals and how axons form complex connectivity patterns.
 At this level, tools from molecular biology and genetics are used to understand how neurons develop and how genetic changes affect biological functions.
 The morphology, molecular identity, and physiological characteristics of neurons and how they relate to different types of behavior are also of considerable interest.

 Questions addressed in cellular neuroscience include the mechanisms of how neurons process signals physiologically and electrochemically.
 These questions include how signals are processed by neurites and somas and how neurotransmitters and electrical signals are used to process information in a neuron.
 Neurites are thin extensions from a neuronal cell body, consisting of dendrites (specialized to receive synaptic inputs from other neurons) and axons (specialized to conduct nerve impulses called action potentials).
 Somas are the cell bodies of the neurons and contain the nucleus.

 Another major area of cellular neuroscience is the investigation of the development of the nervous system.
 Questions include the patterning and regionalization of the nervous system, axonal and dendritic development, trophic interactions, synapse formation and the implication of fractones in neural stem cells, differentiation of neurons and glia (neurogenesis and gliogenesis), and neuronal migration.

-Computational neurogenetic modeling is concerned with the development of dynamic neuronal models for modeling brain functions with respect to genes and dynamic interactions between genes.
+Computational neurogenetic modeling is concerned with the development of dynamic neuronal models for modeling brain functions with respect to genes and dynamic interactions between genes, on the cellular level (Computational Neurogenetic Modeling (CNGM) can also be used to model neural systems).

 Neural circuits and systems

+Systems neuroscience research centers on the structural and functional architecture of the developing human brain, and the functions of large-scale brain networks, or functionally-connected systems within the brain.
+Alongside brain development, systems neuroscience also focuses on how the structure and function of the brain enables or restricts the processing of sensory information, using learned mental models of the world, to motivate behavior.

 Questions in systems neuroscience include how neural circuits are formed and used anatomically and physiologically to produce functions such as reflexes, multisensory integration, motor coordination, circadian rhythms, emotional responses, learning, and memory.
-In other words, they address how these neural circuits function in large-scale brain networks, and the mechanisms through which behaviors are generated.
-For example, systems level analysis addresses questions concerning specific sensory and motor modalities: how does vision work?
-How do songbirds learn new songs and bats localize with ultrasound?
-How does the somatosensory system process tactile information?
+In other words, this area of research studies how connections are made and morphed in the brain, and the effect it has on human sensation, movement, attention, inhibitory control, decision-making, reasoning, memory formation, reward, and emotion regulation.

+Specific areas of interest for the field include observations of how the structure of neural circuits effect skill acquisition, how specialized regions of the brain develop and change (neuroplasticity), and the development of brain atlases, or wiring diagrams of individual developing brains.

 The related fields of neuroethology and neuropsychology address the question of how neural substrates underlie specific animal and human behaviors.
 Neuroendocrinology and psychoneuroimmunology examine interactions between the nervous system and the endocrine and immune systems, respectively.
 Despite many advancements, the way that networks of neurons perform complex cognitive processes and behaviors is still poorly understood.